A note from Dr. B

 Start RCE first until your bowels are more regular.
 Then introduce DMN™ (Daily Microbiome Nutrition) for ongoing daily prebiotic support.
 Together, they support the foundations of a healthy gut.

-Who should not use RCE
+Do not use RCE if you have

 Why one ingredient